vivaria/edisonrul.ing/docs/source/cards/w/water-hazard.md

 ### Card Rulings

-●The effect to Special Summon a monster starts a Chain.
+*   The effect to Special Summon a monster starts a Chain.
-●If the effect of “Water Hazard” activates, and an effect is Chained that gives you to control of a monster, the effect of “Water Hazard” won't be applied.
+*   If the effect of “Water Hazard” activates, and an effect is Chained that gives you to control of a monster, the effect of “Water Hazard” won't be applied.